Search and instantly download nationwide and state-specific Dental Providers for sales, marketing, and research—Free Monthly Updates!

 An individual who has completed an accredited dental hygiene education program, and an individual who a state board of dental examiners has licensed to provide preventive care services under the supervision of a dentist.

-Functions that may be legally delegated to dental hygienists vary based on the needs of the dentist, the educational preparation of the dental hygienist, and state dental practice acts and regulations, but always include, at a minimum, scaling and polishing teeth.
+Functions that may be legally delegated to dental hygienists vary based on the dentist’s needs, the dental hygienist’s educational preparation, and state dental practice acts and regulations, but always include, at a minimum, scaling and polishing teeth.

 To avoid misleading the public, no occupational title other than dental hygienist should be used to describe this dental auxiliary.